HadrienNU/GLE_AnalysisEM/doc/api.rst

 ####################
-project-template API
+GLE_AnalysisEM API
 ####################

 This is an example on how to document the API of your own project.

-.. currentmodule:: skltemplate
+.. currentmodule:: analysisEM

 Estimator
 =========